perseus784/June_Glasses/README.md

 The name is beacuse I started the project by June and can't think of a cool name..What's wrong with June Glasses anyways?

 **What it can do:**
-It can display text which can be sent from any client wirelessly.
+It will display text which can be sent from any client wirelessly.

 ## Acknowledement:
 This project is inspired from [this guy](https://hackaday.io/project/12211-arduino-glasses-a-hmd-for-multimeter).
 He posted the problems he faced in each stage and how to fix it which was very helpful when I am building it.
 Please do check his site.